 How Does the Trust Administration Process Work?

 Although every trust is somewhat different, trust administration typically follows a process.
 That process typically begins when the trust originator passes away.
 However, some trusts will begin the process upon formation.
-In either event, working with an experienced trust attorney can help give you peace of mind as well as ensure that you administer the trust properly.
+In either event, working with an experienced trust administration attorney can help give you peace of mind as well as ensure that you administer the trust properly.

 1. Beginning the Process